What SonarQube Does

 SonarQube has been the industry standard for static code analysis for over a decade, used by more than 7 million developers at organizations including Snowflake, Deutsche Bank, and Ford.
 While newer AI-powered tools grab headlines, SonarQube remains the foundation that most enterprise teams rely on for continuous code quality and security enforcement.
-Its approach is fundamentally different from AI code reviewers: rather than using LLMs to reason about code, SonarQube applies over 7,000 deterministic analysis rules across 35+ languages to produce consistent, repeatable, and auditable results.
+Its approach is fundamentally different from AI code reviewers: rather than using LLMs to reason about code, SonarQube applies over 7,000 deterministic analysis rules, with 30+ languages in Team plans and 40+ languages in Enterprise to produce consistent, repeatable, and auditable results.

 The Community Build (formerly Community Edition) is free, open-source under LGPL-3.0, and remarkably capable for a zero-cost tool.
 It supports 20+ languages including Java, Python, JavaScript, TypeScript, C#, Go, and PHP, with quality gates that pass or fail builds based on configurable thresholds for coverage, duplication, reliability, security, and maintainability.
 Integration with GitHub, GitLab, Azure DevOps, Bitbucket, and Jenkins means it slots into any CI/CD pipeline.
 For small teams and individual developers, the Community Build provides enterprise-grade code analysis without spending a dollar.